The Dark Side of Entrepreneurship

 Now, those were the days when leaving a job in an IT Company was an unforgivable crime that could ever be committed by a person coming from a middle-class family.

 The repercussions were – The marriage stocks would plummet.

 Family standing would go down.

-Everyone would talk behind your back on your foolishness.
+Everyone would talk behind your back about your foolishness.

-You become a Pariah who people would praise for his bravery on the face, but deep down, they all mocked the idiot .
+You become a Pariah who people would praise for his bravery in the face, but deep down, they all mocked the idiot.